MoveScope

 Questions people usually have at this stage

-What should Americans verify before moving to Mexico?
+What should Americans verify before committing to Mexico?